Hot Water Beach campsite

 - Child (5 - 17 years): $5 per night

 Visitors need to book a campsite and pay the total fee prior to arrival.
 Booking reduces the pressure on space, facilities and environment at this popular campsite and provide visitors with a better atmosphere and experience.

-Bookings need to be made through the Whakarawerewa Village Charitable Trust, managers of the campsite:
+Bookings are made through the Whakarewarewa Village Charitable Trust who manages the campsite.

 - Number of tent sites - 30

 Camp in scenic surroundings.
 Relax in the natural hot springs in the bay.
 Enjoy water sports or explore the tracks in other areas of the lake.

 Te Rata Bay, Lake Tarawera.